The Barbara and Patrick Roche Center for Catholic Education

-Director, The Urban Catholic Teacher Corps
+Director, Urban Catholic Teacher Corps

-Charlie joined the Roche Center for Catholic Education in June of 2012 as the Director of the Urban Catholic Teacher Corps (UCTC) of Boston College and the Archdiocese of Boston.
-Prior to arriving to Boston College, Charlie was an Associate Director of Campus Ministry at Loyola Marymount University in Los Angeles.
-He was also a member of the Educational Partners in Catholic Schools Program (EPICS) at Seton Hall University, which provided him the opportunity to teach in a Catholic high school in New Jersey while also earning an M.Ed.
+Charlie joined the Roche Center for Catholic Education in 2012 as the Director of the Urban Catholic Teacher Corps of Boston College (UCTC).
+Prior to arriving at Boston College, Charlie was an Associate Director of Campus Ministry at Loyola Marymount University in Los Angeles.
+Previously, he was also a member of the Educational Partners in Catholic Schools Program (EPICS) at Seton Hall University, which provided him the opportunity to teach in a Catholic high school in New Jersey while also earning an M.Ed.
 Charlie graduated with a B.A. from Santa Clara University and also received a J.D. from Loyola Law School.

-Associate Director, Professional Development
+Director, Professional Development